osavaryb/abella_schema/README.md

 inv.1 > receives hyp1 = ctxName G1 ...
 Gn
                  hyp2 = member E Gi
-        for defined ctxName and a variable E inv2 >  make inv statement & proof corresponding to the schema ctxName, for an element E at the ith projection
+        for defined ctxName and a variable E inv.2 > See if a proof of inv was already done for that schema, for the same projection of the schema.
+If it is the case, return that schema name, otherwise continue. inv.3 >  make inv statement & proof corresponding to the schema ctxName, for an element E at the ith projection

 SYNCTIEM
 -------------------------